Colleen-J/CJweek4/Codebook.md

 These are the mean of the total mean and standard deviations of each measurement type:  X_train.txt and X_test.txt

-Activity             One of the 6 activites that the subject performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+Activity             One of the 6 activites that the subjects performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-Subject              Identity of each of 30 subjects who performed the activities, numeric value
+Subject              Id of each of 30 subjects who performed the activities, numeric value, 1 to 30

 tBodyAcc-mean()-X    The mean of total mean of the tBodyAcc measurement along the X axis